dapanda1/weirdhouse/README.md

 # weirdhouse
-Getting to 256 in KoL's Mansion of Dr. Weirdeaux with KoLmafia.
+Getting to LVL 256 as a MOXIE CLASS in KoL's Mansion of Dr. Weirdeaux with KoLmafia.

 **This is for the browser based game kingdomofloathing.com, if you are not playing it, you should.**